-EPS is an acronym for encapsulated postscript. .eps provides insight into an image file through an image preview or by description.
+EPS is an acronym for encapsulated postscript.
+It provides insight into an image file through an image preview or by description.
 It is a highly customizable image file with capability of containing both text and graphics.
-The most used feature for an .eps file is the resizing potential, as a lot of images purchased in .eps format are intended to be resized and manipulated in multiple ways.
+The most used feature for an EPS file is the resizing potential, as a lot of images purchased in EPS format are intended to be resized and manipulated in multiple ways.

 An EPS is a vector-based image file.
-Vector images are mathematical in their construction, guided by specific data to layout each photo.
-Each .eps graphic is built using precise coordinates to define the parameters of the picture.
-This makes .eps a perfect candidate to use for brand images, logos and print advertisements.
-The strongest case for .eps comes from digital to print projects that require a massive size change.
-For example, a client sends a small .eps image to an advertising company and asks for it to be printed onto a massive sign.
+Vector images are mathematical in their construction, guided by specific data for each photo.
+Each EPS graphic is built using precise coordinates to define the parameters of the picture.
+This makes EPS a perfect candidate to use for brand images, logos and print advertisements.
+The strongest case for EPS comes from digital to print projects that require a massive size change.
+For example, a client sends a small EPS image to an advertising company and asks for it to be printed onto a massive sign.

-.eps is a strong choice for companies due to its customizable nature.
+EPS is a strong choice for companies due to its customizable nature.
 Most companies build their web pages using images purchased from the internet, usually stock photos.
-However, they usually don’t want to use the photo as-is, so they need to make some changes.
-This is why they need .eps, so they can fit the image into their website and have it conform to the ideals of their brand.
+However, they usually don’t want to use the photo as-is so they need to make some changes.
+This is why they need EPS, because they can fit the image into their website and have it conform to the ideals of their brand.

-.eps is an older file format, and though it’s capable of conversion, the fact remains it hasn’t held up perfectly through changes in technology.
-One huge consideration with .eps is the familiarity and comfortability your team members have with the image file type.
+EPS is an older file format, and though it’s capable of conversion, the fact remains it hasn’t held up perfectly through changes in technology.
+One huge consideration with EPS is the familiarity your team members have with the image file type.
 There are plenty of alternatives if you’re not inclined to make an entire department learn a new form of image file to work with.